Essential Cooking Techniques

 Pro tip: Mise en place is essential—things move fast.
 Hot pan, cold fat, food goes in immediately.

-Used for: Vegetables, stir-fries, quick-cooking proteins
+Often used for: Vegetables, stir-fries, quick-cooking proteins

 Braising